FRACerqueira/HtmlPdfPlus/README.md

 - [FAQ](#faq)

 ## Project Description
-HtmlPdfPlus is a modern and lightweight library that allows you to convert HTML or RAZOR pages to PDF with high fidelity.
+HtmlPdfPlus is a modern and lightweight library for **.Net9, .Net8 and NetStandard2.1** that allows you to convert HTML or RAZOR pages to PDF with high fidelity.

 It is a scalable and flexible solution that can be used in client-server mode or only server.
 It supports CSS and JavaScript, and it is easy to integrate with your application.

 You can customize the PDF settings, such as page size and margins, and add headers and footers to your PDF files.
 HtmlPdfPlus is a powerful tool that can help you generate PDF files from HTML or RAZOR pages with ease.

 This library was built using the [Playwright](https://playwright.dev/dotnet/) (engine to automate **Chromium, Firefox, and WebKit** with a single API).
 Playwright is built to enable cross-browser web automation that is evergreen, capable, reliable, and fast.